jnyinglis/elm_and_electron/README.md

 When it starts to get too painful, then I'll stop...or maybe I'll get bored before then, or more likely I'll hit my intellectual barrier!

-## Hello, World!
-The first step here is to create a simple 'Hello, World!' program in Elm and have it run within Electron.

 ## Running Electron
 Running Electron is straightforward.